OMC (band): How Bizarre (1995–1997)

 Signed to Simon Grigg's Huh! label, OMC released the single "How Bizarre" in New Zealand in late 1995.
 It was an immediate smash hit even without a video, reaching number one in early 1996 and staying there for three weeks.
 It sold over 35,000 copies.
+The track prominently features vocalist, rapper and ragga girl Sina Saipaia – credited on the album as "Zina" – whose sung hook and backing vocals form a central part of the recording.
+Sina toured with the band in 1995, and appeared in the song's video.

 The same year, "How Bizarre" went to number one in Australia for five weeks, sold over 150,000 singles, and was certified as a platinum single.
 Later in the year the single went to number 5 in the UK Singles Chart and number one in countries across Europe and much of the rest of the world.

 In the United States, "How Bizarre" spent 32 weeks on Billboards Mainstream Top 40 chart, peaking at number one in August 1997 due to the large amount of radio play it received.
 This made OMC the first New Zealand artist to reach the number one spot on a Billboard chart.
 The song never charted on the regular Billboard Hot 100 as it was not released as a commercially available single in the US, which was a chart-eligibility requirement at the time.
 It also became a BMI-certified "million airplay" song two years in a row.

 OMC's third single, "On the Run", reached number 56 on the UK in 1997.

 In 1996, OMC's debut album, also entitled How Bizarre, was released.
-The album sold in the United States in excess of a million copies, and charted in many other countries.
+The album sold in the United States in excess of half a million copies, and charted worldwide.
 Between 1995 and 2000, world-wide OMC sales are estimated at between three and four million records.